network overlays

 Stage 4: Update the routing and forwarding table ( RIB & FIB)

 Finally, after the topology information has been flooding through the network and a new best path has been calculated, the new best path must be installed in the Forwarding Information Base ( FIB ).
 The FIB is a copy of the RIB in hardware, and the forwarding process finds it much easier to read than the RIB.
 However, again, this is usually done in hardware.
-Most vendors offer features that will install a pre-computed backup path on the line cards forwarding table so the fail-over from the primary path to the backup path can be done in milliseconds without interrupting the router CPU.
+Most vendors offer features that will install a pre-computed backup path on the line cards forwarding table so the fail-over from the primary path to the backup path can be done milliseconds without interrupting the router CPU.

 Closing Points: Routing Convergence